REDUCING NOISE AND VIBRATIONS IN RAIL TRANSPORT IS A PRIORITY FOR BOTH THE EUROPEAN RAIL SUPPLY INDUSTRY AND THE EUROPEAN UNION

-In recent years, the awareness among European politicians and policy-makers has grown regarding the negative health effects caused by environmental noise.
-Although train noise is much less intrusive than noise from the road and air sectors, the rail sector is committed to further reducing noise.
-One way to create the conditions for railway traffic to grow, without risking human health because of increased noise levels, is to control and limit the noise emission of railway vehicle.
+In recent years, European politicians’ and policy-makers’ awareness of the negative health effects caused by environmental noise has grown.
+Although train noise is much less intrusive than noise from road vehicles and aircraft, the rail sector is committed to further reducing noise.
+One way to create the conditions required for railway traffic growth without increasing noise levels detrimental to human well-being is to control and limit railway vehicle noise emissions.

 European Union Policies

-Noise represents also the most important external cost of rail transport.
-In the framework of the Greening of Transport Package, the Commission published a communication on rail noise in July 2008.
-The Communication foresees the retrofitting of freight wagons with composite brake blocks that considerably reduce noise emissions.
-Furthermore, in the Recast of the First Railway Package, the introduction of noise differentiated track access charges was foreseen.
+Noise also constitutes rail transport’s most significant external cost.
+In the Greening of Transport Package, the Commission published a communication on rail noise in July 2008.
+The Communication foresees retrofitting freight wagons with composite brake blocks that considerably reduce noise emissions.
+Furthermore, in the Recast of the First Railway Package, the introduction of noise differentiated track access charges was also foreseen.

 UNIFE welcomes the introduction of noise differentiated track access charges.
 This should be done in parallel to the internalisation of external costs in other modes of transport.
-Noise differentiated track access charges are a useful tool to reduce noise emissions and provide market based incentives for further technological developments.
+Noise differentiated track access charges are a useful tool for reducing noise emissions and providing market-based incentives for further technological developments.

-In order to reap those benefits fully, overall noise reductions should be the aim.
-An overly narrow focus on single braking technologies may thus ultimately prove counterproductive.
-In the same vein, focus on track and wayside measures should also obtain its due share of attention in the effort of reducing noise emissions from freight trains.
+To fully reap those benefits, overall noise reductions should be the aim.
+An overly narrow focus on single braking technologies may ultimately prove counterproductive.
+Similarly, focus on track and wayside measures should also receive adequate attention while attempting to reduce freight train noise emissions.

 Technical progress needed

-UNIFE members dedicate their efforts in standardisation of separation techniques for vehicle vs. infrastructure noise together with an enhanced cooperation with the European Railway Agency and the other European railway associations and with strong participation in the Shift2Rail joint undertaking for rail research.
-The challenge is important but cooperation will lead to a less noisy and sustainable railway.
+UNIFE members dedicate their efforts in the standardisation of separation techniques for vehicle and infrastructure noise through enhanced cooperation with the European Railway Agency and the other European railway associations in strong participation in the Shift2Rail Joint Undertaking for rail research.
+It is a substantial challenge but cooperation will lead to a less noisy and more sustainable railway.